dseyler/biv-me/README.md

 ### *The code doesn't read in some or all of my images.
 There is nothing wrong with my images, so why might this be happening?*
 There are multiple possible explanations.
 One possible reason is that your DICOMs are stored in a remote server accessed by an unstable or intermitten network connection, causing dropouts and failures to read certain images.

-Another possibility that has been encountered is that your DICOMs have a certain type of JPEG compression that is not supported.
-In future, we will look to fix this specific problem.
-For the meantime, refer to [this link here](https://pypi.org/project/pylibjpeg/) for information on how to integrate pylibjpeg with pydicom to decompress your images.
+Another possibility that has been encountered is that your DICOMs have a certain type of image compression that is not supported.
+We have encountered this problem in the past and each time have made adjustments to allow biv-me to run.
+However, we have not seen every possible form of image compression.
+If you think this problem might be occurring with your data, reach out to us with an example and we will be happy to look into it.

 ### *This is fine, but can you generate LV only geometries?*